Drinking Rainwater: Safe or Risky?

 Typhoid Fever

 Typhoid fever is rampant in developing countries; it's assessed that up to 20 million individuals overall experience the ill effects of the said sickness every year.
-It's spread through debased food, hazardous water, and poor sanitation, and it is exceptionally infectious or contagious.
+It's spread through debased food, hazardous water, and poor sanitation and is exceptionally infectious or contagious.

 Symptoms include fever, muscle aches, fatigue (or exhaustion), sweating, and diarrhea or constipation.